Q. Can I submit the Common Application?

 A. Each year a number of students choose to spend a year in Israel before beginning college.
 Current students have participated in USY's NATIV program, Young Judaea's Year Course, and various independent study opportunities.
 Students may receive credit for study in Israel on accredited programs, but should consult with our director of Academic Life before enrolling in any courses to clarify eligibility and maximize the credit they will receive.
 Read the guide for deferring students (PDF).

 Q: I've taken Jewish studies classes at another college.
 Can I get List College credit for this work?

 A. You may apply to receive credit for college-level work done after your junior year of high school on the campus of an accredited college or university.
 This work must not have been counted toward high school graduation requirements.

 A. Yes.
-Credit from qualifying AP scores can count toward your List College elective requirements.
-List adheres to Columbia and Barnard’s standards to determine how much AP credit to award and which AP subjects and scores are eligible for credit.
+Credit from qualifying Advanced Placement (AP) scores can count toward your List College elective requirements.
+List adheres to Columbia's and Barnard's standards to determine how much AP credit to award and which AP subjects and scores are eligible for credit.
 You should arrange to have your AP scores sent to Columbia (Joint Program students) or Barnard (Double Degree students) for processing.
 A chart of AP tests, scores, and credit available can be found at Columbia University's School of General Studies.

-Q. I’ve been in Jewish day school for twelve years.
-What can this program offer me?
+Q. I've been in Jewish day school for 12 years.
+What can these programs offer me?

 Q. I've never studied Hebrew formally.
 Will I be able to succeed at List?